anoshaahmed/accessibility-info/README.md

 ##
 __Semantic tags__

-The direct children of the body must be wrapped in semantic tags to indicate the users about the purpose of the different parts of a webpage.
+The direct children of the body must be wrapped in semantic tags to indicate users about the various purposes of different parts of a webpage.

 For example,
 ```html